braph-software/BRAPH-2/tutorials/general/tut_gr_con_mp/readme.md

 ## Open the GUI

 In most analyses, the group GUI is the second step after you have selected a brain atlas.
-You can open it by typing `braph2` in the MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis and upload a brain atlas.
-After these steps have been completed you can upload your group's data, as shown in Figure 1.
+You can open it by typing `braph2` in MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis and upload a brain atlas.
+After these steps have been completed you can upload your group's data directly (Figure 2c-f) after clicking "Load Group".

+You can also open the GUI and upload the brain connectivity multiplex data using the command line (i.e., without opening an analysis pipeline) by typing the commands referenced below.
+In that case, you can upload the data as shown in Figure 2a-f.

 > ![Upload the data of a group of subjects](fig02.jpg)
 >